 The Tennessee Department of Health has begun to administer the Pfizer COVID-19 vaccine to children ages 12 to 15.
 The Moderna and Johnson & Johnson vaccines continue to be available to individuals age 18 and older.
 Those seeking vaccination can visit VaccineFinder.org to find a list of locations and the vaccine brands they provide.

-In order to start preschool, pre-kindergarten, kindergarten and seventh grade, children in Tennessee must have certain required vaccines.
+While the COVID-19 vaccine is not mandated, there are immunizations needed to start preschool, pre-kindergarten, kindergarten and seventh grade.
+Children in Tennessee must have certain required vaccines.
 Also, any new student starting school in Tennessee for the first time will need an official Tennessee Certificate of Immunization to provide to the school or childcare provider.

 When and where do I get the certificate?